dittma75/schrodingers_chess/README.txt

 7 May 2015
 Schrodinger's Chess README

+    Schrodinger's Chess is a variant of chess whose engine was based on the SharpChess engine (http://sharpchess.com/).
+My contribution to this project was all modification necessary for the existing SharpChess engine to be used as a suitable engine for Schrodinger's Chess.
+These modifications include small changes to the engine's AI, addition of sprites for the concealed pieces, and addition of GUIs for arranging the pieces at the game's start.

 Playing Schrodinger's Chess:
     On startup, you will be prompted to select the difficulty for the Artificial Intelligence.
 This has no effect on a game between two human players.